eidheim/Simple-WebSocket-Server/README.md

 * An easy to use WebSocket and WebSocket Secure client library
 * C++ bindings to the following OpenSSL methods: Base64, MD5, SHA1, SHA256 and SHA512 (found in crypto.hpp)

-### TODO
-* Data from client is currently moved to a separate stream while doing masking.
-This should happen in the stream instead using a custom stream buffer.

 ###Usage

 See ws_examples.cpp or wss_examples.cpp for example usage.